JadejaShu/Serverless-Stream/readme.md

 <p>
 <p>
   👉  This is used to stream any type of video on your domain URL with ease 👉  There will be no need for extra cost for costly servers.
-👉  Server Ping check.<br>
+  👉  Server Ping check.<be>
   👉  Superfast interface with simple UI.<br>
   👉  Password Protection enabled.<br>
 👉  User-Friendly Interface.<br>
 👉  Custom Domain support is currently working.<br>
 👉  currently, there are no ads in generated links.<br>